-At some point your I-130 case status may reflect that you are scheduled for an interview.
+At some point, your I-130 status may reflect that USCIS scheduled you for an interview.

 But not all I-130 cases require an interview.
 Whether you have one will depend on your case.
 It will depend on the relationship between the person filing the I-130 and the person seeking the green card.
-For example, if you are related by marriage, then you will probably need to go to your local field office for an interview.
+For example, you file a petition based on a marriage, then you will probably need to go to your local field office for an interview.
 On the other hand, if your relationship is parent-child or if you’re siblings, then the interview is often skipped.

 USCIS will schedule your interview by mail.
 The appointment letter will give you the date, time, and place of the interview.
 Read it carefully to learn who needs to attend, and what to bring.